OscarLopezFabregas/Outrun1986-/README.md

  * **TURN RIGHT:** (Right key)
  * **START BUTTON:** (Space Bar)

- # CHow to finish the game:
+ # How to finish the game:

  The game will finish when you run out of time.